SheltonSS/Cultura/README.md

 # Cultura
   Cultura leverages NLP and procedural generation to create cultural artifacts that reflect the evolution and diversity of civilizations Using historical and linguistic data, Cultura generates texts that embody cultural shifts over timein order to explore how computational models can simulate nuanced realistic cultural identities.

+# High Level Overview

 # Workflow Overview

   Step 1: Data Acquisition